pinnable image of pregnant mom with fork on phone screen. Dinkum Tribe logo and URL. Text says morning sickness hacks.

 @dinkumtribe As a mom it’s easy to feel guilty for not eating healthy food during pregnancy, or to worry that we are putting on too much weight.
 Please don’t add any unnecessary shame to yourself!
 Eat what you can, follow your doctor’s advice, and remember that you are doing the best you can. @dinkumtribe @dinkumtribe @dinkumtribe #morningsicknesstiktok #morningsicknessrelief #morningsicknesshelp #pregnancynausea #pregnancynauseatips #pregnanttiktok #expectingababy #firsttrimesterpregnancy #firsttrimestersymptoms #1sttrimesterprobs #preggoproblems #experiencedmom #momshelpingmoms ♬ original sound – DinkumTribe ADHD family travel

-Generally the recommendation is that if you are throwing up often, or if you are not gaining weight, it is advised to take an anti-nausea medication.
+Generally the recommendation is that if you are throwing up often, or if you are not gaining weight, it is advised to try anti-nausea medications.
+Hyperemesis gravidarum is when morning sickness becomes so bad that you start to lose weight, or you can’t keep anything down, and it can last throughout the entire pregnancy.
 Check with your doctor if you are finding that the nausea is impacting your day-to-day life too much.

 For most of the second through fourth months of my later pregnancies, I was on the couch whenever possible, just waiting out the morning sickness.
 That was hard, but since I homeschooled and we did not have to go anywhere, we made it work.